Last Updated on

 Based on the generally accepted technical specifications for a PWA, here’s what you need to build or add to your website.

-Broadly speaking, if you’re going to build a PWA, the technical part is coding the manifest and service workers.
+Broadly speaking the technical side of progressive web app development is coding the manifest and service workers.

 Practical Features of Your PWA

-The other side is the practical side.
-How your PWA is going to function or look differently to your current mobile website.
+The other side is how your PWA is going to function or look differently to your current mobile website.
 Adding a web app manifest and service workers is a start, but it doesn’t do much about the user experience.

 Think about what the mobile-specific features you want to add, and tweaks you can make to the UI for mobile.
 Things like native navigation features, a mobile tab menu, and of course, push notifications.